Add Session Management

 }

-// Create session manager
+// ADD: Create session manager

 app := wristbandAuth.NewApp(sessionManager)